cfangmeier/vitex/README.md

 # vitex
-An unholy conglomeration of vim and evince for writing LaTeX
+An unholy conglomeration of vim, evince, and friends for writing LaTeX

 # Goal